evilchili/telisar-website/content/posts/kings_of_uman.md

 Play ends immediately if all players but one are OUT; the remaining player is the winner.

-#### Challenges

-Once a player has MOVED at least once in a game, they may use their reaction to CHALLENGE another player's MOVE.
-When a player is CHALLENGED, both they and the challenged player move immediately to scoring, and do not play the remainder of the Game.

-During the first round, players must have moved before they can challenge another player.

-A HOLD cannot be challenged.

 #### Scoring

+If a player's KING DIE is greather than their PEASANT DIE they are lying.
 At the end of a Game the winning player is the one who told the biggest lie without getting caught.

 All players reveal their PEASANT DICE.
 The winner is the player for whom the value of the KING DIE is greater than that of their PEASANT DIE by the widest margin.
 For example, in this sample scoring Keen wins because although Sirlius claimed the best tier, Keen moved from 7th to 3rd Tier in one Game.
-Ties are permitted.

 | Player | KING DIE | PEASANT DIE | Difference
 |--------|----------|-------------| -----------